aserravalle/travelling-salesman-frontend/README.md

 # Travelling Salesman Frontend

-A web application that optimizes job assignments for salesmen using the traveling salesman algorithm.
+A web application that optimizes job assignments for salesmen using the travelling salesman algorithm.

 ## Features